ayoung062/msac-lab6/exercise03.md

         git config --global user.email "john.doe@somewebsite.com"

 4. Why did we use the `--global` flag?
 (What does that do?)
+        Its a control system that is usedf to store files that can be then accessed either locally or remotly

 5. Check your git config to show the changes you have made